carlini/yet-another-applied-llm-benchmark/README.md

 directory `evaluation_examples`.

 It will also save a cache of this run, so that the next time you can run a new model and view the two results side-by-side.
+These are saved by default in the directory results/[current git commit hash]/[model name].

 If you want to run individual test cases, you can do that too in two ways.
 One is to just directly run test